Adnn/folder_template/README.md

 Python script to deploy and configure a folder to a target prefix, following a template.
 The template specifies the file and folders structures, as well as basic substitutions.

+## Installation

+Clone the project.

+    $ git clone git@github.com:Adnn/folder_template.git
+    $ cd folder_template

+Symlink the wrapper into a binary folder on your path.

+Example on _macos_:

+    $ ln -s $(pwd)/folder-template /usr/local/bin/

 ## Usage

-See `./setup-folder.py -h` for usage.
+See `./folder-template.py -h` for usage.

 ## Substitution